ponylang/pony-tutorial/gotchas/garbage-collection.md

     end
 ```

-This program will never garbage collect before existing. `create` is run as a behavior on actors which means that no garbage collection will occur while it's running.
+This program will never garbage collect before exiting. `create` is run as a behavior on actors which means that no garbage collection will occur while it's running.
 Long loops in behaviors are a good way to exhaust memory.
 Don't do it.
 If you want to execute something in such a fashion, use a [Timer](http://www.ponylang.org/ponyc/time-Timer/).